A person under 18 years of age.

 - planning and coordination of actions to assess and respond to the protection needs of children and

 - holistic and culturally responsive assessment of children’s protection needs.

 A school staff member is an individual who is employed by the department and normally performs their daily duties within a school or schools, whether on a temporary, permanent or contract basis.

 Harm that requires immediate medical or psychological intervention.
 Self-harm includes self-inflicted injuries, OR other self-inflicted physical or psychological damage.

-Any behaviour that might reasonably be interpreted as being designed or intended to arouse or gratify sexual desires.
+Sexual conduct is any behaviour that might reasonably be interpreted as being designed or intended to arouse or gratify sexual desires.

 State educational institution

-For the purposes of this procedure only, the definition of ‘student’ includes a pre-preparatory age child being provided with a pre-preparatory learning program at a prescribed state school (see section 419A of the Education (General Provisions) Act 2006) and a child registered in a distance education pre-preparatory learning program provided by a state school (see section 419F of the Education (General Provisions) Act 2006).
+For the purposes of this procedure only, the definition of ‘student’ includes a pre-preparatory age child being provided with a pre-preparatory learning program at a prescribed state school (see s 419A of the Education (General Provisions) Act 2006) and a child registered in a distance education pre-preparatory learning program provided by a state school (see s.
+419F of the Education (General Provisions) Act 2006).